Only Love Can Break a Heart: Country music versions

 Country music singers Sonny James and Kenny Dale also recorded cover versions of "Only Love Can Break a Heart".
 Both versions reached the Top 10 on the Billboard Hot Country Singles chart during the 1970s.
 James' version peaked at No. 2 in March 1972, held out of the top by Freddie Hart's "My Hang-Up Is You."
 As a result, "Only Love ..." just missed continuing James' record-breaking streak of consecutive number-one singles, which had reached 16.
 Dale's version of the song reached number seven on the Hot Country Singles chart in 1979 and it was his biggest hit on the country charts.

 Other versions

 Margaret Whiting charted with the song in 1967.
 Whiting's version reached No. 96 on the Billboard Hot 100 and No. 4 on Billboard's Easy Listening chart.

 Bobby Vinton released the song in 1977, and it reached No. 99 on the Billboard Hot 100, while reaching No. 44 on Billboard's Easy Listening chart, and No. 50 on the RPM "Adult Oriented Playlist" in Canada.
 Vinton's version appears on his album The Name Is Love.

-Dionne Warwick released her version of the song as a single in 1977, but it only reached No. 9 on the "Bubbling Under" portion of the Billboard Hot 100, as well as No. 46 on Billboard's Adult Contemporary Charts.
+Dionne Warwick recorded the song in 1970 for Scepter Records as part of the sessions for Very Dionne, but the recording remained unreleased for several years.
+Scepter finally released her version of the song as a single in 1977, but it only reached No. 9 on the "Bubbling Under" portion of the Billboard Hot 100, as well as No. 46 on Billboard's Adult Contemporary Charts.

 In 1999, Glen Campbell recorded the song on his album My Hits and Love Songs.